marten-seemann/base-drafts/draft-ietf-quic-transport.md

 A stateless reset is not appropriate for signaling error conditions.
-An endpoint that wishes to communicate a fatal connection error MUST use a CONNECTION_CLOSE or APPLICATION_CLOSE frame if it has sufficient state to do so.
+An endpoint that wishes to communicate a fatal connection error MUST use a CONNECTION_CLOSE, CRYPTO_CLOSE, or APPLICATION_CLOSE frame if it has sufficient state to do so.

 This stateless reset design is specific to QUIC version 1.
 A server that supports multiple versions of QUIC needs to generate a stateless reset that will